 The Center for Advocacy and Outreach is a statewide resource for education and information regarding children's issues.
 We work to mobilize citizens to advocate on behalf of children.
-Working with legislators and developing a grassroots network, we seek to give children a voice in the voting process.
+Working with legislators and developing a grassroots network, we seek to give children and families a voice in policy decisions impacting child health and well-being.

 What is Advocacy?